tessel/t2-start/modules/accelerometer.md

 <div class="row">
 <div class="large-6 columns">

-In your command line, `tessel run accelerometer.js`
+In your command line, `t2 run accelerometer.js`

 Watch x, y, and z values appear in your terminal!
 Move the Tessel module around to see acceleration along different axes.

 **Bonus:** Change the code to make the accelerometer output information once per second (every 1000ms).